swt30/thesis/chapters/04-heating/04-heating.md

 My source for the opacity data was @Kurosaki2014.
 In their paper they simulated the evolution of water-rich sub- and super-Earths.
 They provided simple power-law expressions for the opacity of water vapour based on a fit to HITRAN^[@Rothman2013] data.
-I have taken these opacities and used them in the two-stream grey atmosphere.
+I have taken these opacities and used them in the two-stream analytic atmosphere.

 The opacity I used is
 $$ κ_\mathrm{th} = 3.07 × 10^2